Kankanaey language: Kankanaey content roots

 Kankanaey content roots divide the Kankanaey lexicon into different categories to define their usage and word type.
 The categories are class roots, property roots, stative roots, perception-stative roots, physical roots, and action roots.
-Word charts and definitions taken from Allen, Janet's Kankanaey: A Role and Reference Grammar Analysis.
+Word charts and definitions taken from Janet Allen's Kankanaey: A Role and Reference Grammar Analysis.

 Class roots

 Class roots are a class of nouns that are defined by physical or other sensory characteristics.